For calendar year January to December 2026

 Slavery isn’t a historical relic.
 Recent global estimates indicate that it is on the increase, with 49.6 million people living in modern slavery in 2022.
 Of these people, 27.6 million were in forced labour and 22 million were trapped in forced marriage.
 Although modern slavery can exist in any supply chain, it has been identified that manufacturing, construction, agriculture, and hospitality are higher risk supply chains.

-In quarter June 2024 , April to June 4,316 referrals were made into the UK National Referral Mechanism.
-This represents a 5% decrease compared to the period from Jan to March 2024 (4,521)
+In the quarter ended June 20251, 5,690 referrals were made into the UK National Referral Mechanism.
+Representing a 7% increase compared to the previous quarter (5,295) and a 32% increase compared to the previous quarter Jan to March 2025 (4,321).

 The Open University, founded in 1969, has a mission to be open to people, places, methods, and ideas.
 Our vision is life-changing learning that enriches society.
 We promote educational opportunity and social justice by providing high-quality university education to all who wish to realise their ambitions and fulfil their potential.
 The Open University’s core values are to be inclusive, to innovate and to be responsive.